tcheukueppoo/maat/hacking_pity/pity.md

 # Variables

-`Pity` has four types of variables: package, lexical and temporal and state variables.
+`Pity` has four types of variables: package, lexical, temporal and persistent variables.

 Package variable can be accessed from other packages using their full qualified name and lexically scoped variables cannot be accessed from outside the package in which it was declared.